hashicorp/consul-api-gateway/internal/testing/conformance/README.md

 ## Status

 The conformance tests are run nightly in GitHub Actions using the workflow [here](/.github/workflows/conformance.yml).
-You may also run the workflow on demand from this repo's Actions tab or by following the branch naming conventions listed in the workflow.
+You may also run the workflow on demand from this repo's Actions tab, by following the `conformance/*` branch naming convention, or by adding the `pr/run-conformance` label to your pull request.

 ## Tips